 Colgate University, B.A., Chemistry, cum laude

-Brian was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Employee Benefits (ERISA) Law, Employment Law - Management, and Litigation - Labor and Employment.
-He was named “Lawyer of the Year” for Employment Law - Management in Rochester, NY for 2019, “Lawyer of the Year” for Litigation - Labor and Employment in Rochester, NY, for 2018, and for Employee Benefits (ERISA) Law for 2014 and 2017.
-He has been listed in Best Lawyers in America since 2012.
+Brian was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Employee Benefits (ERISA) Law, Employment Law—Management, and Litigation—Labor and Employment.
+He was named “Lawyer of the Year” for Employment Law—Management in Rochester, NY for 2019, “Lawyer of the Year” for Litigation—Labor and Employment in Rochester, NY, for 2018, and for Employee Benefits (ERISA) Law for 2014 and 2017.
+Brian has been listed in Best Lawyers in America since 2012.

 Brian was selected to the Upstate New York Super Lawyers list in 2012-2015.
 His primary area of practice is employee benefits.